Tech Exec’s Evolving Tech Priorities

 Reflecting on historical awakenings: from freedom struggles in America to rights for black people, women’s suffrage, and even the freedom to choose seats in restaurants.
 Advocating for the right causes demonstrates a true awakening, showcasing improved word choice, structure, and eloquence.

-It’s disheartening when a beer company features an individual on their can who doesn’t align with certain values, sparking controversy.
 The intention was to use this individual’s influence to expand market reach, but it backfired, causing considerable backlash.
 In the US, a faction accused the company of embracing “woke” culture, leading to a boycott and underscoring the polarizing nature of marketing.
 Using “woke” to discredit and incite public dissent against a company is deeply unfair.

 Day in the Life of a Tech Executive